dragoljub-99/rate-gate/README.md

 ## What this project demonstrates

-This project was built as a backend portfolio project to demonstrate REST API design, rate-limiting algorithms, persistence with EF Core/MySQL, Dockerized local setup, Swagger documentation and automated testing.
+This project was built as a backend portfolio project to demonstrate REST API design, rate-limiting algorithms, persistence with EF Core/MySQL, Docker based local setup, Swagger/OpenAPI documentation and automated testing.

 ## About the project